 - Dedicated time for team building and shared leadership

 - Collaboration with community-based organizations

-- Group visits focusing on diabetes, pain mangement and depression
+- Group visits focusing on diabetes, pain mangement, smoking cessation and depression

 Behavioral Health Services (BHS)